magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_still-flowing-water.md

 clouds, there, wrong again!

 If you practise like this, you will have sati at all times, in all postures.
-With sati, and you will know right and wrong, happiness and suffering.
+With sati, and *sampajañña,* you will know right and wrong, happiness and suffering.
 Knowing these things, you will know how to deal with them.

 I teach meditation like this.
 When it’s time to sit in meditation then sit, that’s not wrong.
 You should practise this also.
 But meditation is